AlphaQuantJS/tinyframejs/CONTRIBUTING.md

 - Keep pull requests small and focused
 - Add tests for each new piece of logic
 - Document public functions with JSDoc
+- Use dependency injection pattern for all methods
+- Register methods properly with `extendDataFrame`
+- Use namespaces for domain-specific methods
 - Benchmark performance-critical paths
 - Update `examples/` when introducing new APIs